Black Forest Open Air Museum Vogtsbauernhof – A journey through 400 years of Black Forest history

 Historic buildings to discover

-Further highlights at the Vogtsbauernhof
+Other highlights at the Vogtsbauernhof

 The museum also includes many smaller, but no less interesting buildings:

-• Life-giving house & day laborer's house
+• Life annuity house & day laborer's house

 • Hemp grater and two historic chapels